Skip to Content

 Sherwood Forest

 No, this is not the famed forest you know from Robinhood — but it is named after it!
-According to Niche, Sherwood Forest is the No. 1 neighborhood to buy a house in Detroit.
+According to Niche, Sherwood Forest is one of the very best neighborhoods to buy a house in Detroit.
 This historic district is split into two subdivisions — Sherwood Forest Manor and Sherwood Forest — and is full of gorgeous homes from the 1920s and 1930s.
 Here, you’ll find close access to parks, quiet streets, and a 20-minute-or-less commute into Downtown.

-A small, one-story home in the Jefferson-Chalmers neighborhood of Detroit.
+A small, one-story home in Jefferson-Chalmers — one of the best neighborhoods for those living in Detroit.

 Want to live near the water?
-Try the Jefferson-Chalmers neighborhood.
+Try the Jefferson-Chalmers neighborhood, perched on the edge of the Detroit River.

 (Source: @amyrocksrealestate via Instagram)